 Step 1: Wash 500g of fresh strawberries and gently pat them dry with some kitchen roll.

-Step 2: Break 300g of white chocolate into small pieces and melt it in a double boiler or in the microwave until smooth.
+Step 2: Break 300g of white chocolate into small pieces and melt it in the microwave or over low heat on the stove until smooth.
+If you're using the microwave, make sure to take it out and stir it every 20 seconds to prevent burning.

 Step 3: Dip each of the strawberries into the white chocolate and swirl a few times to get rid of any excess.
-Place the strawberries on a sheet of baking paper to set.
+Place the strawberries on a sheet of baking paper to set at room temperature.

-Because you're using fresh fruit, these gold and white chocolate dipped strawberries will only last for a day or two.
+Because you're using fresh fruit, dipped strawberries usually only last for a day or two.
 For this reason, it's best to make them on the day you plan to serve them, or the day before at a push.

 If you plan to eat them the same day that you make them, keep your strawberries in an airtight container in a cool, dry place such as a kitchen cupboard, which will prevent excess moisture.
 If making them the day before, store them in the fridge.